williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 + see **RESTful Web Service** section in ```resources/architectural_notes.pdf```

 ## OSCAR Audit Web Service
-The goal of the REST API is to provide authorized access to OSCAR auditing information.
+The goal of the REST API is to provide authorized access to auditing information of the OSCAR application and its connected components (i.e. Drugref).

 ### API requests
 The following JSON responses for each API call assume that the HTTP status code returns 200 (OK).
 If a fieldname returns `null`, the property could not be detected.
 Currently, all information below is subject to change.